 The Ginsberg Center seeks to engage faculty from the Ann Arbor campus interested in advancing their scholarship while enhancing the capacity of social sector community partners and communities through substantial, reciprocal engagement.
 They invite teaching, research, and other educational proposals focused on advancing equity and decreasing economic and racial segregation in Washtenaw County, Detroit, and other Southeast Michigan communities, especially in the areas of Education, Employment, and Housing.
 The Ginsberg Center provides ongoing consultation and support to faculty grantees.
 They expect to award up to $150,000 this year through these Community Engagement Grants.

 - Exploration Grants up to $5,000 support academic partners to develop and apply best practices to community-engaged teaching and research through smaller scale projects.
-Co-funded by the Vice Provost for Global Engagement and Interdisciplinary Academic Affairs and Poverty Solutions.
+Co-funded by the Vice Provost for Engaged Learning and Poverty Solutions.

-- Engagement Grants up to $10,000 support the community-engaged work of tenure and tenure track, research, and clinical faculty on the Ann Arbor Campus.
-Co-funded by the Vice Provost for Global Engagement and Interdisciplinary Academic Affairs, the Office of Research and Poverty Solutions.
+- Engagement Grants up to $10,000 support the community-engaged work of tenure and tenure-track, research, and clinical faculty on the Ann Arbor Campus.
+Co-funded by the Vice Provost for Engaged Learning, the Office of Research, and Poverty Solutions.

 The Graduate Student Grants in Public Scholarship support mutually beneficial projects between Rackham students and a broad spectrum of community partner organizations.
 These have included civic organizations, cultural institutions, government agencies, K-12 schools, and community groups.
 Grant projects are collaboratively-designed and result in products that advance new knowledge, enrich civic life, or address a pressing social issue.
 Rackham students may apply for up to $8,000 to develop and implement mutually-beneficial projects designed in collaboration with non-academic partners.
 Grants may be awarded to individual students working with a community partner organization or those working as part of multidisciplinary teams.
 The grants are supported by the U-M Office of Research (UMOR).